refaatcrafts/refaatcrafts.github.io/content/post/kotlin-vs-java-2025/index.md

 description: "A neutral comparison of Kotlin and Java for starting new Spring projects in 2025, covering language features, tooling, and developer experience."
 ---

+> **Note:** This article reflects my personal point of view and insights based on my development experience.
+> The structure, formatting, and language refinement were assisted by AI to ensure clarity and readability.

+---

 Java has been a cornerstone of backend development for decades, powering everything from enterprise systems to cloud-native microservices.
 Kotlin, first released in 2011 and officially supported by Spring since 2017, offers a modern JVM alternative that has steadily gained traction among developers.

 In 2025, both Java and Kotlin are mature, production-ready, and well-supported in the Spring ecosystem.
 But when starting a **new** project, it’s worth asking: which language provides more advantages today?